 In fact, email as a format should be kept very brief.
 According to research, the ideal length of an email that captures attention should be between 50 and 125 words – less than a minute of reading.

-The logic also extends to video in emails – they should be short and to the point.
+The logic also extends to videos in emails – they should be short and to the point.
 At BlueNovius, most of our PubExplainer videos are 90 seconds long.
-Naturally, the more target the email and the more interested the physician is in your product, the longer the video can be.
+Naturally, the more targeted the email and the more interested the physician is in your product, the longer the video can be.

 Always use calls to action